Cohort-4/js-class/9-object/README.md

 /**
  * Object
- * Objects store collections of key-value pairs.
+ * Objects store collections of key-value pairs known as property
  * composed of comma-separated key-value pairs
  * surrounded by curly braces {}.
  * objects are containers storing related data and functionality